Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Disulfiram is a long-established agent for the treatment of chronic alcoholism, and there has been interest in this agent to combat chronic cocaine abuse.
 The author discusses current knowledge of the associated peripheral neuropathy that primarily affects large fiber sensory and motor fibers.
-In some cases, the neuropathy can be confused with alcoholic polyneuropathy or thiamine deficiency neuropathy in alcoholics, but the clinical features differ to some degree.
+In some cases, neuropathy can be confused with alcoholic polyneuropathy or thiamine deficiency neuropathy in alcoholics, but the clinical features differ to some degree.
 Recognition of the phenomenon is critical prior to significant nerve injury.

 • Disulfiram produces a dose- and length-dependent axonal sensorimotor neuropathy.